codyromano/louisMVC/README.md

-# LouisMVC
+# LouMVC
 ![](http://www.splitsville.com/wp-content/uploads/2014/06/louis-ck-oh-my-god.jpg)

-LouisMVC is a minimal MVC framework inspired by Backbone, Angular and, of course, Louis C.K.
+LouMVC is a minimal MVC framework inspired by Backbone, Angular and, of course, Louis C.K.
 The framework has to [go to space](https://www.youtube.com/watch?v=KpUNA2nutbk#t=76).
 Will you give it a second to get back from space?

-## Use LouisMVC if...
+## Use LouMVC if...

 * You want to organize a simple front-end project
 * A full-fledged framework would be too large and/or complex